pmcharrison/psychTestR/README.md

 ## License

 psychTestR will always be completely free to use for both non-commercial or commercial purposes.
-The package is available under the MIT license (https: //opensource.org/licenses/MIT).
+The package is available under the [MIT license](https://opensource.org/licenses/MIT).

 ## References